Harold Ramis: National Lampoon, SCTV, and The Top

 After leaving Second City for a time and returning in 1972, having been replaced in the main cast by John Belushi, Ramis worked his way back as Belushi's deadpan foil.
 In 1974, Belushi brought Ramis and other Second City performers, including Ramis's frequent future collaborator Bill Murray, to New York City to work on The National Lampoon Radio Hour.

 During this time, Ramis, Belushi, Murray, Joe Flaherty, Christopher Guest, and Gilda Radner starred in the revue The National Lampoon Show, the successor to National Lampoon's Lemmings.
 Later, Ramis became a performer on, and head writer of, the Canadian sketch-comedy television series SCTV during its first three years (1976–1979).
 At this juncture, SCTV was seen mainly in Canada, and also via syndication in scattered markets in the US.
 He was soon offered work as a writer at Saturday Night Live but chose to continue with SCTV.
 Characterizations by Ramis on SCTV include weaselly, corrupt and constantly sweating Dialing for Dollars host/SCTV station manager Maurice "Moe" Green, outwardly amiable (but thoroughly fascist) cop Officer Friendly, exercise guru Swami Bananananda (whose real name was Dennis Peterson), stern board chairman Allan "Crazy Legs" Hirschman and home dentist Mort Finkel.
 His celebrity impressions on SCTV included Kenneth Clark and Leonard Nimoy.

 In 1984, Ramis executive produced a music/comedy/variety television show called The Top.
 The producer was Paul Flaherty and the director was David Jove.
 Ramis got involved after the mysterious death of his friend Peter Ivers, who had hosted Jove's underground show New Wave Theatre.
 He called Jove and offered to help.
-Flattery and Jove pitched him the idea for The Top, and Ramis was instrumental in getting it on the air.
+Flaherty and Jove pitched him the idea for The Top, and Ramis was instrumental in getting it on the air.

 The show was a mixture of live music, videos, and humor.
-Performers on the show included Cyndi Lauper, who performed "Girls Just Want to Have Fun" and "True Colors"; the Hollies, who performed "Stop in the Name of Love"; and the Romantics, who performed their two hits at the time, "Talking in Your Sleep" and "What I Like About You."
+Performers on the show included Cyndi Lauper, who performed "Girls Just Want to Have Fun" and "True Colors"; the Hollies, who performed "Stop in the Name of Love"; and the Romantics, who performed their two hits at the time, "Talking in Your Sleep" and "What I Like About You".

 Guest stars included Rodney Dangerfield, Chevy Chase, and Dan Aykroyd.
 Ramis got Bill Murray to host but, because Ghostbusters filming ran late, he did not make it to the taping.
 Chase came out dressed as a "punk" of the time and somehow got into a physical altercation with an audience member (also a punk) during the opening monologue.
 He immediately left the taping.
-Flattery and Jove carried on with the show.
+Flaherty and Jove carried on with the show.

 Ramis then got Andy Kaufman to fill in for Chase and recorded the host segments at a separate, later, session; it would be Kaufman's final professional appearance.

 The Top aired on Friday, January 27, 1984, at 7 p.m.
 It scored a 7.7% rating and a 14% share.
 This represented a 28% rating increase and a 27% share increase over KTLA's regularly scheduled Happy Days/Laverne and Shirley.